-Our Board, in its continuing review of corporate governance matters, has concluded that it is in the best interests of the company's stockholders to propose an amendment to the company's Second Restated Certificate of Incorporation ("Certificate of Incorporation") to repeal the "supermajority vote provisions," and to request stockholder approval of that amendment.
+Our Board, in its continuing review of corporate governance matters, and after careful consideration and upon recommendation of the Corporate Governance and Nominating Committee, has concluded that it is in the best interests of the company's stockholders to propose an amendment to the company's Second Restated Certificate of Incorporation ("Certificate of Incorporation") to repeal the supermajority vote provisions, and to request stockholder approval of that amendment.
 Our Certificate of Incorporation currently contains three supermajority vote provisions (provisions that require more than a simple majority for approval): (a) Article 7, addressing stockholder approval of a compromise or arrangement between Intel and its creditors or stockholders, (b) Article 10, containing a fair price provision that can be overridden by a supermajority vote and (c) Article 12, containing a supermajority vote requirement to amend certain provisions of the Certificate of Incorporation.
-The Board has adopted resolutions approving and declaring the advisability of an amendment to ure Certificate of Incorporation subject to stockholder approval to (i) repeal Article 7 in its entirety and (ii) repeal Article 12 in its entirety.
+The Board has adopted resolutions approving and declaring the advisability of an amendment to our Certificate of Incorporation subject to stockholder approval to (i) repeal Article 7 in its entirety and (ii) repeal Article 12 in its entirety.
 The Board has separately proposed to repeal Article 10 in its entirety, as discussed above in "Proposal 2: Amendment of the Company's Second Restated Certificate of Incorporation to Repeal the Fair Price Provision."
 The amendments to the Certificate of Incorporation proposed under Proposal 2 and Proposal 3 are set forth in Exhibit A, with deletions indicated by strikeout and additions indicated by underline, and reflecting conforming changes in the numbering and cross-references in the Certificate of Incorporation that will be made to the extent stockholders approve the amendments.
 The current provisions and proposed amendments described below are qualified in their entirety by reference to the actual text as set forth in Exhibit A.

-Many investors and others have begun to view supermajority vote provisions as conflicting with principles of good corporate governance.
+Although the incidence of supermajority vote requirements is fairly high in American corporations, many investors and others have begun to view these provisions as conflicting with principles of good corporate governance.
 Recognizing that supermajority vote requirements can be beneficial in some circumstances, our Board has determined that there nevertheless are arguments for repealing the supermajority vote requirements.
 For example, a supermajority vote requirement can limit the stockholders' ability to effect change, in that such a requirement essentially provides a veto to a large minority of stockholders.
 Moreover, providing a lower threshold for stockholder votes can increase the ability of stockholders to participate effectively in Intel's corporate governance.
-Accordingly, upon reviewing the supermajority vote provisions in the company's Certificate of Incorporation, and weighing the advantages and disadvantages of such provisions, the Board has concluded that it is in the best interests of our stockholders to repeal the supermajority vote requirements of Article 12.
+Accordingly, upon reviewing the supermajority vote provisions in the company's Certificate of Incorporation, and weighing the advantages and disadvantages of such provisions, the Board has concluded that it is in the best interests of our stockholders to repeal the supermajority vote requirements of Article 7 and Article 12.